60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 How Do Refresh Rates and Frame Rates Work?

-Refresh rates and frame rates work together.
 A frame rate measures how many frames a device can produce per second.
 These two should always match each other.

-Frame rates are much more important for gaming than for watching TV or movies.
+Frame rates are much more important for gaming than watching TV or movies.
 Continue reading to learn more about the benefits of a 120Hz display for gamers.

 What's the difference between 60Hz and 120Hz?